-Whether you have a frequent-flyer pooch or you're apprehensively flying your pup for the first time, taking a dog on an airplane doesn't have to be a hair-raising experience for canine or pet parent.
+Whether you have a frequent flyer pooch or you're apprehensively flying with your pup for the first time, taking a dog on an airplane doesn't have to be a hair-raising experience for canine or pet parent.
 First decide if your dog is traveling cargo or cabin, and don't hesitate to pepper an airline's customer service agent with questions about their policies.
-Keep creature comforts at hand to soothe an anxious pet through the experience.
+Keep creature comforts on hand to soothe an anxious pet through the experience.

 Cargo or Cabin?